vectorgrp/sil-kit/docs/api/systemmonitor.rst

 Using the System Monitor
 -------------------------

-Each participant does have access to a System Monitor and can register callbacks to get informed about changes of the ParticipantState or the SystemState that occur during the simulation.
+Each participant has access to a System Monitor and can register callbacks to get informed about changes of the ParticipantState or the SystemState that occur during the simulation.

-Register callbacks for state transitions
+Register Callbacks for State Transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To be notified about transitions of the ParticipantState, a ParticipantStatusHandler has to be registered.
 The